Tutorial: Deploy an Azure Kubernetes Service (AKS) cluster

 - Configuration of kubectl

-In subsequent tutorials, the Azure Vote application is deployed to the cluster, scaled, updated, and Operations Management Suite is configured to monitor the Kubernetes cluster.
+In subsequent tutorials, the Azure Vote application is deployed to the cluster, scaled, and updated.

 Before you begin